sphung01/cs391-final-project/README.md

 - Filled out Footer.tsx 4/22/2025
 - Filled out Header.tsx 4/22/2025
 - Formatted the components in their right place 4/22/2025
+- Move the button to its own component

 Julian:
+- Created the UserInput.tsx file 4/23/2025

 Abdulrhman: